Small Area Grasses We Want to Run Across

 Taller asters can be used in tighter spaces, but shorter, more compact varieties will most often be used in lawns.
 Disease resistant varieties would obviously be a good choice for those who want to keep their gardening to a minimum.

 The 1819 Aster Revolution is remembered as such because protesters wore the flower.
-Today, the aster is joining a different kind of revolution, one that is helping people create outdoor living spaces that are more natural and easier to maintain.
-This star is becoming a lead player in a major drama.
+Today, the aster is joining a different kind of revolution, one of helping people create outdoor living spaces that are more natural and easier to maintain.
+This star is again becoming a lead player in a major drama.

 Which Will You Choose?

-Transitioning from wide open high-maintenance lawns to naturalized spaces divided into smaller sections suitable for interest and sustainability is well worth the effort.
-The rewards go beyond the benefits for homeowners and the advantages for neighborhoods.
+Transitioning from ranging high-maintenance lawns to naturalized spaces divided into smaller tracts with engaging interest and effective sustainability is well worth the effort.
+The rewards benefit homeowners and their neighborhoods.